Mission

 2023

-January 20-21: At the invitation of VASCERN (European Network for Rare Vascular Diseases), organization of two days of seminars dedicated to the work of 101 Genomes for representatives of European patient associations.
+January 20-21: At the invitation of VASCERN, seminar dedicated to the work of 101 Genomes for representatives of European patient associations

 February 2: Collaboration with Microsoft